forPelevin/gomoji/README.md

 ```

 ## Get all
-The function returns all existed emojis.
+The function returns all existing emojis.
 You can do whatever you need with the list.
  ```go
  package main